arvindell/mf/README.md

 ## ✨ Features

 - Runs any shell command and reports success/failure with text-to-speech
+- Use it as a prefix to commands, or after a command to check its status
 - Cross-platform: works on macOS, Linux, and Windows
 - Collection of randomized R-rated messages to bring some fun to your terminal
 - Simple interface - just prefix any command with `mf`